 The amazing colors and shapes of Ficus leaves will be just the perfect addition to your little urban jungle.

-So if you feel like you want to speed up the growth and richness of your indoor garden, do give Ficus a try.
+So if you feel like you want to speed up the growth and richness of your garden, do give Ficus a try.
+And here is a great ultimate guide on growing Ficus indoors.

 If you have ever wondered which plant grows the fastest, you have found it – it is bamboo.